Nuremberg U-Bahn: Extensions to the Landkreis Fürth

 Possible extensions to the U2 and U3 are currently in competition with each other.
 For cost reasons, only one of the two projects will be implemented.

+The current southern terminus of U2, Röthenbach, is by far the busiest in the network and as it is served by both a large P&R multistory carpark (shut down in 2020 and subsequently demolished) and several bus lines, the question of extending the line to serve those currently using the buses and the parking garage has come up repeatedly since the opening of the station in 1986.
 Extension of the U2 from Röthenbach to Stein was part of the network plans dating from the 1970s.
 A profitability study from 1994 reported a cost-benefit factor of 0.33, thus not reaching the target of at least 1 that was required for funding, although that study examined only the subsection from Röthenbach to the planned end point in Deutenbach.
 In 1997, the Zweckverband Verkehrsverbund Greater Nuremberg (ZVGN) commissioned the engineering firm Intraplan Consult to carry out another study, this time for the section from Nuremberg Hauptbahnhof to Deutenbach.
-This study yielded a cost-benefit factor of 1.7 at an estimated total construction cost of 159.01 million euros (311 million D-Mark) On that basis, the extension of the U2 was decided by the Nuremberg City Council.
+This study yielded a cost-benefit factor of 1.7 at an estimated total construction cost of 159.01 million euros (311 million D-Mark).
+On that basis, the extension of the U2 was decided by the Nuremberg City Council.
 The Stein authorities were also in favour of the construction, in order to reduce traffic on the B14 road, but could not afford their share of the construction costs (over 1 million D-Mark) and the operating costs.
-The automation of the U2, which has since commenced, would provide a new opportunity for extension to the neighboring city, which both cities are still interested in.
+The automation of the U2, which has been completed in 2010, would provide a new opportunity for extension to the neighboring city, which both cities are still interested in.
 With this in mind, ZVGN prepared a new study to investigate the impact of automatic operation on operating and maintenance costs.
 After the U3 extension to Zirndorf was rejected by referendum, the mayor of Stein, Kurt Krömer, called for a rapid investigation of the U2 extension parallel to the remaining U3 extension in the direction of Oberasbach / Leichendorf, to avoid missing the opportunity of obtaining subsidies under the Municipal Transport Financing Act that would expire in 2013.